rahmuldam/rahmuldam/README.md

 ## Hi there 👋

-I am **Rahmad Muliadi Damanik**, a researcher and lifelong learner committed to advancing the quality of measurement in education and the social sciences.
-My scholarly interests include instrument development and evaluation, statistical and psychometric modeling, and defensible score interpretation and use.
+I am **Rahmad Muliadi Damanik**, a researcher and lifelong learner dedicated to the quality of measurement in education and the social sciences.
+My research focuses on reliability, validity, fairness, statistical modeling, measurement theory, and cultural relevance in the Indonesian context.
+I have a particular interest in the development and evaluation of tests and measurement scales, the implementation of assessment systems, and the appropriate and accountable use of scores to support evidence-based quantitative research.

-I am particularly interested in reliability, validity, fairness, and the cultural relevance of measurement instruments in the Indonesian context.

 ## Current Roles